Application, Fees & Funding

 How to apply

-New students from England will be able to apply in early August 2013 and will be able to download an application pack or apply online at Student Finance England.
+New students from England will be able to apply from early 2016 and will be able to download an application pack or apply online at Student Finance England.

 A bursary is additional funding paid by a university to students from low-income households.
 Bursaries are paid on top of any other student finance and you don’t have to pay them back.